 Your resume should mention substantial roles such as senior or mid-level, former team leader along with the challenging tasks you were supervising.
 If you miss out on sharing these details, then the hiring manager may as well skip your resume and job application altogether.

 Just add exact details sharing the history of your previous work in your resume.
 You should include numeral outcomes or case studies if possible to stand out.
 Use bullets since the HRs don’t have a lot of time to read long paragraphs.
-Last but not the least, don’t add any entry-level experience unless required for the role.
+Last but not least, don’t add any entry-level experience unless required for the role.

 If you are having trouble with editing your resume according to the required job requirements, then don’t worry at all.
 There are resume services that can help you out.